 It was later reported (after capitulation) by Pte Tapper that Lt.
 Meiklejohn was wounded whilst operating a Vickers machine gun at Krangi, where the Japanese first landed on Singapore, Sunday night 8 Feb 1942.
 Lt.
 Meiklejohn and Sgt Solly never came out of the action.

-Meiklejohn with with 11th Btn Militia prior to enlisting AIF 2/4th 15 November 1940.
+Meiklejohn was with 11th Btn Militia prior to enlisting AIF 2/4th 15 November 1940.
 He joined ‘D’ Coy.

 His parents John Meiklejohn and Lilian Grace Knable of Mornington Mills married in 1917.

 William enlisted WW1, however did return home although reported ill in 1917.
-William and John dissolved their partnership
+William and John’s partnership was dissolved.

-In 1927 John Meiklejohn wants to sell his property at Muradup.
+In 1927 John Meiklejohn advertising his property for sale at Muradup (near Kojonup).